aCo0o/CoAP_NodeJS/README.md

 # CoAP_NodeJS
 NodeJs CoAP Server by

-Aleksandar Cincarevic & Granit Demiraj, programing students from Sweden.
+Aleksandar Cincarevic & Granit Demiraj https://github.com/Granche, programing students from Sweden.
 This repository is part of a school-project.

 Our Servers is running from Malmoe, Sweden, and is available at